brandonbeck11/brandonbeck11/README.md

 ### Hi there 👋

 My name is Brandon Beck and I am from Hillsborough, New Jersey.
 I am currently taking on a Bachelor's of Science degree in Computer Science at The College of Charleston.
-I am looking into obtaining my graduates certificate in Cybersecurity.
+I am looking into obtaining my graduates certificate in Cybersecurity and forwarding my career in this field as well.

 ### Programming Languages 🌐